 There have been several significant QROPS developments in France over the last year.
 France remains one of the most popular destinations for British expats to retire abroad.
 It is estimated that 300,000 currently reside there.
 Changes in pension legislation have a direct impact on the livelihood of retirees.

 Removal of French PERPS as recognised QROPS

-One of the most important QROPS developments in France was the removal by the UK government of all French PERPS (Plan d’Epargne Retraite Populair), from the public list of approved Recognised Overseas Pension Schemes (ROPS).
+One of France’s most important QROPS developments was the removal by the UK government of all French PERPS (Plan d’Epargne Retraite Populair) from the public list of approved Recognised Overseas Pension Schemes (ROPS).